amino-os/Amino.Run/docs/code_study/DMList.md

 ### LeaseCaching 133 LoC
 > Caching w/ server granting leases, local reads and writes for lease-holder

+Quinton: From Irene's thesis: "Figure 2.4 shows a simplified definition of the LeasedCaching DM that we provide in the Sapphire
+Library.
+We include code for the Proxy component and the function declarations from the Instance Manager.
+This DM does not have a Coordinator because it does not need centralized management.
+The LeasedCaching DM is not replicated, so DK will only create one Instance Manager.
+The Instance Manager hands out mutually exclusive leases to Proxies (which reside with the remote reference to the SO) and uses timeouts to deal with failed Proxies.
+The Proxy with a valid lease can read or write to a local copy of the SO.
+Read-only operations do not incur communication costs, which saves latency over a slow network, but updates are synchronously propogated to the Instance Manager in case of Proxy failure.
+When the application invokes a method on an SO with this DM attached, the caller’s Proxy:

+1. verifies that it holds a lease,
+2. performs the method call on its local copy,
+3. checks whether the
+object has been modified (using diff()), and
+4. synchronizes the remote object with its cached copy if the object changed, using an update() call to the Instance Manager.

+Each Proxy stores the lease in the Lease object (line 3) and a local copy of the Sapphire Object (line 4).
+If the Proxy does not hold a valid lease, it must get one from the Instance Manager (line
+8) before invoking its local SO copy.
+If the Proxy is not able to get the lease, the DM throws a SONotAvailableException (line 10).
+The application is prepared for any RPC to an SO to fail, so it will catch the exception and deal with it.
+The application also knows that the SO uses the LeasedCaching SOM, so it understands the error string (line 11).
+If the Proxy is able to get a lease from the Instance Manager, the lease will contain an up-to-date copy of the SO (line 13).
+The Proxy will make a clean copy of the SO (line 17), invoke the method on its local copy (line 18) and then diff the local copy with the clean copy to check for updates (line 19).
+If the SO changed, the Proxy will update the Instance Manager’s copy of the SO (line 20).
+The copy and diff is necessary because the Proxy does not know which SO methods might write to the SO, thus requiring an update to the Instance Manager.
+If the DM had more insight into the SO (i.e., the SO lets the DM know which methods are read-only), we could skip this step.
+The example illustrates a few interesting properties of DMs.
+First, DM code is application agnostic and can perform only a limited set of operations on the SO that it manages.
+In particular, it can interpose only on method calls to its SO, and it manipulates the managed SO as a black box.
+For example, there are DMs that automatically cache an SO, but no DMs that cache a part of an SO.
+This ensures a clean separation of object management code from application logic and allows the DM to be reused across different applications and objects.
+Second, a DM cannot span more than one Sapphire Object: it performs operations only on the object that it manages.
+We chose not to support cross-SO management because it would require the DM to better understand the application; as well, it might cause conflicts between the DMs of different SOs.
+As a result, there are DMs that provide multi-RPC transactions on a single SO, but we do not support cross-SO transactions.
+However, the programmer could combine multiple Sapphire Objects into one SO or implement concurrency support at the application level to achieve the same effect.

 ### WriteThroughCaching (LOW) 43 LoC
 > Caching w/ writes serialized to server and stale, local reads